syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-Core.md

 ## Create a simple Excel report

-Syncfusion Essential XlsIO is a [.NET Excel library](https://www.syncfusion.com/excel-framework/net) used to create, read, and edit Excel documents.
-Using this library, you can start creating an Excel document in Xamarin.
+Syncfusion Excel library for ASP.NET Core platform can be used to create, read, edit Excel files.
+This also convers Excel files to PDF.

 The below steps illustrates creating an simple Invoice formatted Excel document in ASP.NET Core.